Jekaterina-S/Visual_Programming_Final_Project/README.md

 Basic calculator functionality

 I chose this topic in order to gain better understanding of creating similar applications and to revise basic mathematics.
-It is also recommended as one of beginner projects.
+It is also recommended as one of beginner coding projects.